 Generally speaking, outside of rattlesnakes and coyotes, most of the wildlife you’ll come across are going to be harmless, especially tortoises.
 Try to get out of their way and not pet them.

 Also, please understand that you may go through a part of the trail that bats go through.
 As much as possible, do not interact with bats.
+There are rare big horn sheep in the mountains, and lots of strange creatures at night too.
+Google Kangaroo Rats in Desert and you will understand.

 Not only are they known to carry rabies, but they also are quite infamous for being reservoirs for both known and unknown viruses.